Azerbaijan – Georgia – Armenia – Iran

 Day 7: Sheki – Lagodekhi – Telavi (Azerbaijan-Georgia) [B,L,D]

-Arrive at Georgia – Azerbaijan border Lagodekhi.
-After border formalities meet with the guide and driver from Georgia, we will drive to Telavi – center of Kakheti province.
-Visit to Tsinandali estate and first winery founded by one of the famous poets and public figures Alexander Chavchavadze in 19th century.
+After breakfast we drive to the Georgia/Azerbaijan border Lagodekhi.
+After border formalities we meet with the guide and driver from Georgia, we will then drive to Telavi – center of Kakheti province.
+Visit to Tsinandali estate and first winery founded by one of the famous poets and public figures Alexander Chavchavadze in XIX Century.
 Explore the site – garden, home museum, wine cellar, where oldest bottle of wine dates back to 1814.
 Continue to local family, located close to the site.
 Taste homemade wine, master class of making churchkhela – Georgian traditional sweet, bread and lunch with the family.
-Drive to Telavi after lunch.
-Visit to Alaverdi Cathedral of 11th century and visit to the winery run by monks.
+In Telavi we will visit Alaverdi Cathedral of XI Century and also visit the winery run by monks.
 Here you have a chance to have a brief introduction, lecture about the way of Georgian wine making and taste one of the best wines right from Qvevri – clay jar.
-Drive to our hotel in Telavi for dinner and overnight.
+Overnight in Telavi.

 Day 8: Telavi – Sighnaghi – Tbilisi (Georgia) [B,L,D]

-After breakfast, drive to Signagi – royal town surrounded by the defiance wall with 23 towers built by the king Erekle II in 18th century.
+After breakfast, drive to Signagi – royal town surrounded by the defiance wall with 23 towers built by the king Erekle II in XVIII Century.
 The town had many gates through which Georgia was connected to Europe and Asia by various trade routes.
 Stroll through tiny and cozy streets of Signagi and enjoy amazing view of Alazani Valley.
-Visit to local winery “Pheasant’s Tears” taste different types of Georgian wines and lunch, accompanied by Georgian folk singing.
-Drive to Tbilisi.
-Transfer to hotel for short rest.
-Evening sightseeing tour of Tbilisi – known as a capital of Georgia from V Century the city is extraordinary for its turbulent history, elegant and remarkable architecture, destroyed and restored through centuries but keeping entire style of Georgian orthodox religion and traditions.
-Walk through old city.
-Visit to Metekhi church dated XIII Century, Sulfur Bathes, take a cable car up to Narikala fortress, walkthrough oldest part of Tbilisi, along the Sharden and Erekle II streets.
+Visit to local winery “Pheasant’s Tears” taste different types of Georgian wines and lunch, accompanied by Georgian folk singing after we transfer to hotel for short rest.
+In the evening a sightseeing tour of Tbilisi – known as a capital of Georgia from V Century the city is extraordinary for its turbulent history, elegant and remarkable architecture, destroyed and restored through centuries but keeping entire style of Georgian orthodox religion and traditions.
+Walk through the old city with a visit to Metekhi church dated XIII Century, Sulfur Bathes, take a cable car up to Narikala fortress, walkthrough oldest part of Tbilisi, along the Sharden and Erekle II streets.
 Dinner in Funicular restaurant located on the highest spot in Tbilisi, from where the view of the whole city opens.
 Enjoy Georgian meals and music performance.
 Overnight in Tbilisi.

 Day 9: Tbilisi – Gori – Mtskheta – Tbilisi (Georgia) [B,L,D]

-Morning drive to Inner Kartli province to the town of Gori – famous for being a birthplace of J. Stalin.
+after breakfast, we drive to Inner Kartli province to the town of Gori – famous for being a birthplace of J. Stalin.
 Visit to Stalin’s museum and house of birth in Gori.
-Excursion to Uplistsikhe rock formation known from 1st millennium B.C. – a complex of rock cut halls, temples, passage streets, wine pressers, tunnels where Hellenistic period is mixed together with early Christian Age, upper and lower class hierarchy dwellings.
+Excursion to Uplistsikhe rock formation known from 1st millennium BC – a complex of rock cut halls, temples, passage streets, wine pressers, tunnels where Hellenistic period is mixed together with early Christian Age, upper and lower class hierarchy dwellings.
 Lunch in local restaurant.
-After lunch drive to Mtskheta – old capital of Kartli-Iberia kingdom known as a political and cultural center from III Century B.C.
-Drive up to Jvari Monastery dated 6th century distinguished with harmonious proportions and representing the high achievements of early Georgian Medieval Architecture.
+After lunch, we drive to Mtskheta – old capital of Kartli-Iberia kingdom known as a political and cultural center from III Century BC.
+Drive up to Jvari Monastery dated VI Century distinguished with harmonious proportions and representing the high achievements of early Georgian Medieval Architecture.
 Visit to Svetitskhoveli cathedral – XI Century architectural monument.
 Return back to Tbilisi.
 Reception in Vino Underground – here are gathered the best Georgian wines from all over Georgia.
 Dinner in Georgian city restaurant.
 Overnight in Tbilisi.